JoeyTeng/JoeyTeng/README.md

 ### Hi there 👋

+- 🔭 I’ll be joining Google UK as an intern from 30 May 2022 to 16 Sep 2022 in Fitbit team
 - 🌱 I’m currently learning Graphics, Computer Vision, Distributed System & Algorithm (implemented Raft consensus algorithm in Elixir)
-- 🤔 I’m looking for help with a 4-6 month placement about Software Development, from April or May to 16 Sep 2022
 - 📫 How to reach me: joey.teng.dev@gmail.com
 - 📝 Also checkout [my Resume here!](Hongyu%2C%20Teng.pdf) (and maybe my [LinkedIn](https://www.linkedin.com/in/hongyu-joey-teng-b3aa8314a/))